Regional Paytech Guides

 - Alphabetical

-Merchants accepting payments in Romania typically receive their payouts in the local currency, the Romanian Leu (RON).
-Most Payment Service Providers (PSPs) settle transactions in RON to comply with local banking regulations and to avoid additional currency conversion f...
+Merchants accepting payments in Peru typically receive their settlements in the local currency, the Peruvian Sol (PEN).
+Most Payment Service Providers (PSPs) operating domestically prioritize settlement in PEN to comply with local currency regulations and facilitate str...

 Panama